TaylorEllington/CS636-CPU-Raytracer/class-site/_posts/2020-06-08-Assignment-7-Refractions.markdown

 visible: 1
 ---

-Page Currently WIP, please do not consider this a final submission

-# Adding Transmission and Refraction Rays
+## Adding Transmission and Refraction Rays

 The first step was to add the necessary components to the material object so that we could model the new properties.
 We needed to add the Transmission constant, as well as the refraction Index per material.
 We also added a text field that picks up a comment from the json scene files to aid in debugging.
 The final version of  the `Material` class is: